Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene

+Figure~\ref{fig:bandstructure}(c) shows the evolution of two global band-geometric measures, the trace-condition deviation $\eta[T]$ and the Berry-curvature fluctuation $\sigma[F(\mathbf{k})]$, as functions of $\kappa$.
+In the non-interacting case, where the band remains $|C|=2$ throughout, both $\eta$ and $\sigma$ increase monotonically with $\kappa$, indicating a progressive departure from the ideal flat-band limit.
+By contrast, at the Hartree--Fock level, $\sigma$ develops a pronounced peak at $\kappa_c=0.55$, accompanied by a discontinuous jump in $\eta$.
+This $\kappa_c$ coincides with the boundary where the HF-reconstructed band changes from $|C|=2$ to $|C|=1$.
+For $\kappa>\kappa_c$, the reduced $\sigma$ suggests improved Berry-curvature uniformity, whereas the increased $\eta$ signals a further deterioration of the trace condition.
+Although the HF Chern-number change is consistent with the FCI transition, as shown in Fig. \ref{fig:bandstructure}(c), the HF-renormalized quantum geometry---particularly the worsened trace condition---does not by itself account for the stabilization of the Laughlin-like FCI \footnote{Our result contrasts with theoretical predictions for FCIs stabilized in rhombohedral multilayer graphene via pre--Hartree--Fock optimization of the single-particle basis [6, 53, 54, 55].}.

-\textit{Geometric instability.---} To move beyond global geometric indicators and expose where and how the Bloch wave functions reconstruct across the transition, we analyze the bands in the hybrid–Wannier-function (hWF) representation, which keeps one crystallographic direction (here $y$) in momentum space while Wannier-localizing the orthogonal direction $x$, thereby providing a quasi-local probe of single-particle wave-function geometry \cite{SI,Vanderbilt1997,Qi2012NematicFCI,Taherinejad2014WCC}.
-In this mixed basis, the Wannier center $\bar{x}(k_y)$ traces a flow whose winding counts the Chern number, while its spread $w(k_y)$ measures the hWF width and is directly related to the quantum metric (see End Matter and Supplementary Material \cite{SI}).
-Thus the hWF representation offers a spatially resolved link between topology--via the center’s winding--and geometry--via the shape and thickness of the flow.
+\textit{Geometric instability.---} To locate how the Bloch wave functions reconstruct across the transition, we analyze the bands in the hybrid-Wannier-function (hWF) representation, which keeps one crystallographic direction (here $y$) in momentum space while Wannier-localizing the orthogonal direction $x$, providing a quasi-local probe of single-particle wave-function geometry \cite{SI,Vanderbilt1997,Qi2012NematicFCI,Taherinejad2014WCC}.
+In this sense, the concentrated Berry curvature and the broadened hWFs are two signatures of the same rapidly varying Bloch states in momentum and real space, respectively.